What safety measures will be in place?

 - Limiting to the number of customers allowed in our shops at any one time

 - Providing hand sanitiser stations at the entrance and till areas

 - Asking customers to make contactless payments, wherever possible

 - Changing the layout of shops to allow safe social distancing

 - Directional signage around shops to keep 2 metre social distancing in place

-- All donations will be quarantined for 72 hours before being prepared for sale
+- All donations are quarantined for 72 hours before being prepared for sale

-- Changing rooms will be closed (full refunds will be offered should you wish to return items and we’ve increased the return time up to 28 days after purchase)
+- Changing rooms are closed (full refunds will be offered should you wish to return items and we’ve increased the return time up to 28 days after purchase)

 - We’re providing appropriate PPE for staff and volunteers